 In the Development and Early Learning Clinic, fellows participate in evaluations of children 6 years of age and younger.
-Patients in this clinic present with developmental, behavioral and/or learning conditions.
+Patients in this clinic present with developmental and/or behavioral concerns.
 Participation in this clinic provides fellows with opportunities to learn about assessment procedures used with young children, and evidence-based intervention strategies for supporting young children with developmental disorders.
 Fellows also develop skills in differentiating between typical and atypical development in young children.